Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 In Part 2, we expand Claude Code’s reach outward:

-• IDE Integration: Use Claude Code natively inside VS Code
+• IDE integration: use Claude Code natively inside VS Code and JetBrains

 1. Plugins — Bundle and Share Functionality

-Plugins package skills, agents, hooks, and MCP servers into a single distributable unit.
-You can create your own or install from a marketplace.
+A plugin packages skills, agents, hooks, and MCP servers into a single unit.
+You can build your own, or install one someone else made from a marketplace.

 Directory structure